Plaything (Black Mirror): Plot

 In 2034, Cameron Walker is caught shoplifting, and the police arrest him for the murder of an unidentified person.
 While being interrogated, Cameron details his time as a reviewer for PC Zone in the 1990s, through an extended flashback.

 His writing captures the attention of eccentric programmer Colin Ritman from Tuckersoft, and he is invited to review Colin's latest game.
-Colin shows Cameron a life simulation game called Thronglets, and claims that the game's digital creatures are fully sentient lifeforms.
+Colin shows Cameron a life simulation game called Thronglets, and claims that the game's creatures are the world's first fully sentient digital lifeforms.
 Cameron steals a copy of the game and starts playing, becoming enthralled by the creatures and their language.
 Cameron states he believes Colin wanted him to steal it so he could see Colin's claims for himself.

 Lump, a drug dealer who frequently crashes at Cameron's flat, comes by one day and suggests they take LSD.
 After Lump falls asleep, Cameron, still under the effect of LSD, finds that he is able to understand the language of the Thronglets, creating a stronger attachment to them.
 Believing he is acting under their instruction, he purchases additional equipment for his computer so that he can speak to the Thronglets while under the influence of LSD.

 Cameron's boss demands that he finish the review of Thronglets and he goes to the office to do so because his own computer is "busy".
 However, they soon learn that Colin had a mental breakdown and wiped all the code from Tuckersoft's computers, so the release of Thronglets, and the review, are cancelled.
 While Cameron is at his office, Lump discovers Cameron's computer running Thronglets.
 Lump tortures and kills many of the throng by the time Cameron returns.
 In a fit of rage, Cameron attacks Lump, eventually strangling him to death, before dismembering the body and hiding the corpse in a suitcase, which he leaves in a remote location.
 To reassure the throng of his benevolent intentions, Cameron fully dedicates himself to them.